VTEX Design System

 Documentation

 As the saying goes: “if it’s not documented it doesn’t exist”.
 There’s a limit of the things we can opinionate with the component API, the rest depends on some written guidance.
+For each and every component in the Design System we defined it should have, and no PR would be approved without:

 • An intuitive name (definitely not as easy as it sounds)